Apollo and Daphne, one of Gian Lorenzo Bernini’s first major commissions, was completed between 1622 and 1625 for Cardinal Scipione Borghese, a...

 On January 13, 1911, a down-and-out navy cook slashed The Night Watch with a knife, reportedly as a protest against his unemployment.
 A second knife attack occurred on September 14, 1975, this time courtesy of a Dutch schoolmaster who believed destroying it was his divine mission.
 After that, the painting was put under permanent guard.
 Nevertheless, an unemployed Dutchman sprayed concentrated sulfuric acid on the piece on April 6, 1990.
 Each time, restorations were able to repair the damage, with barely a battle scar remaining.

 In July 2019 the Rijksmuseum launched the largest research and restoration project ever for The Night Watch.
-This is happening live in the museum, and you can find more info about it here.
-The painting has been moved and is now on show in the Gallery of Honour.
-The Operation Night Watch has started with the detailed study necessary to determine the best treatment plan and involves imaging techniques, high-resolution photography, and highly advanced computer analysis.
-The last time the painting was restored was in 1946-47.
-We can’t wait for the results – we will keep you posted about any news!
+This was happening live in the museum, and you can find more info about it here.
+The painting has been moved and is now back on view in the Gallery of Honour.
+Operation Night Watch started with the detailed study necessary to determine the best treatment plan and involved imaging techniques, high-resolution photography, and highly advanced computer analysis.
+The last time the painting was restored was in 1946–1947.